SandraOwczarek/SandraGame/README.md

 ...and here it is !
 My first game in Java  🏓

-It's very simple and basically one rule : don't let other player to score you a goal !
+It's very simple and basically has one rule : don't let other player to score you a goal !

 Player Number 1 is using buttons "Q" to move ⬆️  & "A" to move ⬇️